-In 2015, I got a look at the Nuna Rava way back when it was just a prototype that Nuna was working on.
-As I put my hands on it, played with the different settings and installed it in a couple different cars, I had a feeling that I was looking at something really special in the car seat world.
+I had my first experiences with the Nuna Rava years ago when it was just a prototype.
+As I put my hands on it for the first time, worked through the various settings and installed it in a couple of vehicles, I had a feeling that it was something really special.
 Every feature seemed to be well thought out, carefully designed and intentionally placed.
-It was clear even then with the very unfinished version of the Rava that the folks at Nuna had spent a prolonged period of time looking at what parents liked and didn’t like, and importantly, how the design of a car seat could improve safety.
+It was clear to me, even back then, that the folks at Nuna had spent a prolonged period of time evaluating what parents wanted and how car seat design could improve safety.

 - Forward-facing: 25-65 pounds and 49 inches or less, suggested 2 years or older

 - Rear-faces to 50 pounds, one of the highest limits available

 - Extension panel at foot of the seat that can be used rear-facing for increased legroom or forward-facing for thigh support

 - 5 rear-facing and 5 forward-facing recline settings